radareorg/iaito/docs/source/user-docs/menus/menu-bar/file-menu.rst

 Import a PDB File
 ----------------------------------------
-**Description:** Cutter allows you to load additional debugging information by loading external PDB files.
-Unlike other platforms, Cutter does not rely on Windows API to parse a PDB files, thus they can be loaded on any other supported platform like Linux or macOS.
+**Description:** Iaito allows you to load additional debugging information by loading external PDB files.
+Unlike other platforms, Iaito does not rely on Windows API to parse a PDB files, thus they can be loaded on any other supported platform like Linux or macOS.

 **Steps:** File -> Import PDB

 Enable Write Mode
 -----------------------
-**Description:** This option will enable Write mode and allow you to patch and edit the binary on disk. **Please note** that when Write mode is enabled, each change you make to the binary in Cutter will be applied to the original file on disk.
+**Description:** This option will enable Write mode and allow you to patch and edit the binary on disk. **Please note** that when Write mode is enabled, each change you make to the binary in Iaito will be applied to the original file on disk.
 In order not to take unnecessary risks, consider using Cache mode instead.

 **Steps:** File -> Set mode -> Write mode

 Enable Cache Mode
 -----------------------
 **Description:** This option will enable Cache mode and allow you to patch and edit the binary **without** applying the changes to the file on disk.
-Unlike in Write mode, in Cache mode, the changes you make to the binary in Cutter will not be applied to the original file on disk unless you specifically committing them using the "Commit changes" menu item.
+Unlike in Write mode, in Cache mode, the changes you make to the binary in Iaito will not be applied to the original file on disk unless you specifically committing them using the "Commit changes" menu item.
 This is safer than using Write mode because there is no risk to lose important data.

 **Steps:** File -> Set mode -> Cache mode

 Enable Read-Only Mode
 ------------------------
 **Description:** This option is available when files are opened in Write or Cache modes.
 When Read-Only mode is enabled, no patches and editions to the file are allowed.
-This is the default mode for files in Cutter, unless specified otherwise by the user, by either enabling Write or Cache mode.
+This is the default mode for files in Iaito, unless specified otherwise by the user, by either enabling Write or Cache mode.

 **Steps:** File -> Set mode -> Read-Only mode